 What Are the Pros and Cons of SBA Express Loans?

-The SBA Express loan program offers several benefits to small business owners who have difficulty getting approved for conventional loans.
 While the relatively fast process and generous term lengths are attractive, there are some drawbacks to SBA Express loans.

 Before deciding whether this is the right funding option for you, weigh the advantages and disadvantages of SBA Express business funding.